Sanjanaholla/My-Spotify-Album-Finder/README.md

-# My Spotify Album Finder
+# My Spotify Album Finder Built Using Spotify API

 Discover music made simple.
 Easily search for songs, albums, and playlists across Spotify’s vast library.
 Find hidden gems, rediscover old favorites, or track down that one tune stuck in your head.